 - Have you been ever been diagnosed with diabtes?

 - What medications are you currently taking now?

-- Over the past 12 months have you seen any changes in your overall health condition?
+- Over the past 12 months have any of your medications changed in any way?

 - How is your condition progressing?
 What type of outlook has your doctor given you?